 Se Cathedral Church

-Se Catheral Church (Sé Cathedral of Santa Catarina) dedicated to Catherine of Alexandria is one of the largest churches in Asia and has been declared as a World Heritage Site by UNESCO.
-One of the oldest buildings in Goa depicting true Portuguese royalty in its architecture, the church assumes much importance in eyes of the religious Christians.
+Se Cathedral Church (Se Cathedral of Santa Catarina), dedicated to Catherine of Alexandria, is one of the largest churches in Asia and has been declared as a World Heritage Site by UNESCO.
+One of the oldest buildings in Goa depicting true Portuguese royalty in its architecture.

-Location: 10 kms away from Panaji, Old Goa, India
+Location: 9km away from Panaji, Old Goa, India.

-The Rachol Seminary has a great religious significance, as it one of the pillar stones behind promoting Christianity in Goa.
+The Patriarchal Seminary of Rachol has a great religious significance, as it one of the pillar stones behind promoting Christianity in Goa.
 Founded in 1560 from the remains of a Muslim fort, a church dedicated to Saint Ignatius Loyola was later built by the Portuguese in 1576.
-The seminary housed the first printing press in 1616 and the college of Ignatius Loyola in 1580.
 Remains of St. Constantine brought in 1782 are said to be enshrined here.

-Location: 12 kms away from Margao, Salcete, Goa, India
+Location: 12km away from Margao, Salcete, Goa, India.

-The Church of Lady of The Rosary is one of the oldest surviving church in Goa standing testimony to early Portuguese conquests.
-Located right opposite The Basilica Of Bom Jesus Church it is said the St Francis Xavier used to preach catechism here.
-The church was the idea of Alfonso de Albuquerque who wanted to construct a religious structure right on the spot where he had defeated Sultan of Bijapur, Adil Shah in 1510.
-Built between 1544-1549 it is one of the most visited places in Goa.
+The Church of Our Lady of the Rosary is one of the oldest surviving churches in Goa, standing testimony to early Portuguese conquests.
+Located right opposite The Basilica Of Bom Jesus Church, St Francis Xavier used to preach catechism here.
+The church was the idea of Alfonso de Albuquerque, who wanted to construct a religious structure right on the spot where he had defeated Sultan of Bijapur, Adil Shah, in 1510.

 Church & Convent of St Francis of Assisi

-A unique masterpiece could be viewed at the Church & Convent of St Francis of Assisi, a church attached to Se Cathedral and founded by Franciscan friars in 1517.
-Much of it except black stone gateway was demolished in 1661 and rebuilt again, which is the present structure.
-The Se Cathedral and the Church are connected by the Archiepiscopal Palace, a residential place of the Archbishops until 1695 when they moved to Panjim.
-The church presently does not hold any religious functions.
+A unique masterpiece could be viewed at the Church & Convent of St Francis of Assisi, a church attached to Se Cathedral founded by Franciscan friars in 1517.
+The Se Cathedral and this church are connected by the Archiepiscopal Palace, a residential place of the Archbishops, until 1695 when they moved to Panjim.

-Location: 10 kms away from Panaji, Old Goa, India
+Location: 10km away from Panaji, Old Goa, India.

 Other Churches in Goa